python/cpython/Doc/reference/compound_stmts.rst

 ``case x, x: ...`` is invalid while ``case [x] | x: ...`` is allowed.

 Capture patterns always succeed.
-The binding follows scoping rules established by the assignment expression operator in :pep`572`, where the name becomes a local variable in the closest containing function scope unless there's an applicable :keyword:`global` or :keyword:`nonlocal` statement.
+The binding follows scoping rules established by the assignment expression operator in :pep`572`; the name becomes a local variable in the closest containing function scope unless there's an applicable :keyword:`global` or :keyword:`nonlocal` statement.